-The NCRFW and Vibal Foundation unveiled two women Internet portals: Wikipilipinas.org (encyclopedia of Filipino women) and Filipiniana.net (Philippine women’s studies), which contain a collection of articles on the life stories, achievement, struggles and contributions of Filipinas in the Philippines and in the world.6
+The NCRFW and Vibal Foundation unveiled two women’s Internet portals: Wikipilipinas.org (encyclopedia of Filipino women) and Filipiniana.net (Philippine women’s studies), which contain a collection of articles on the life stories, achievements, struggles, and contributions of Filipinas in the Philippines and the world.6

 The NCRFW urged the House of Representatives and the Senate of the Philippines to expedite the passage of the landmark bill “Magna Carta of Women,” which aims to address the gender biases in the country and promote women’s empowerment.
 7

-Launch of the Gender Justice Awards II, an initiative that recognized Philippine judges who have rendered the most gender sensitive court decisions on VAW cases from 2004-2008.9
+Launch of the Gender Justice Awards II, an initiative that recognized Philippine judges who have rendered the most gender-sensitive court decisions on VAW cases from 2004 to 2008.9

 Launch of VAW-Responsive LGU awards, an award that was open to all barangays, municipalities, and cities with policies, programs, services, and interventions; and implement and monitor mechanisms to address VAW.